polaris218/WebRTCSandbox/README.md

   - Run 'npm start' to start the audio stream server.
     (Navigate to `http://localhost:3000/` to ensure if the server works.
 If the audio player work, close the tab)

-4. Run sandbox-ui using webui-dev-r2 - cloned folder
+4. Run sandbox-ui using sandbox-ui - cloned folder
   - Regarding step 3, go back into the main folder, run 'npm install' to install necessary packages
   - Then type 'npm run build' to build sandbox from products base code and sandbox infrastructure code
   - Run 'npm start', it will start Sandbox page main server